marvinbernhardt/dos-calc/README.md

 - `trn_x` is the power spectrum of the x component of the velocities of the molecules center of mass translational motion.
 - `rot_x` is the power spectrum of the x component of the velocities of the atoms due to molecular rotational motion.
 - `vib_x` is the power spectrum of the x component of the velocities of the atoms due to molecular vibrational motion.
+- `rot_x` is the power spectrum of the angular velocity times square root of the moment of inertia, both with respect to lab axis 'x'.
-- `rot_a` is the power spectrum of the angular velocity times sqrt(I_a) around principal axis 'a' of each molecule.
+- `roto_a` is the power spectrum of the angular velocity times square root of the moment of inertia, both with respect to axis 'a' which is either a principal axis or a user defined axis.

 ## Units